chrivand/amp_exclusion_management/README.md

 # Cisco Secure Endpoint (formerly known as AMP for Endpoints) Exclusion Migration Tool

+> **NOTE:** This is sample code and needs to be tested properly before using in production!

 ## Features

 * Prompts user wether all policies should be downloaded/updated.
 This will download all the XML files from the AMP cloud and creates a new directory `policies` to store them all.
 * Prompts user which XML file should be used to parse the exclusions out of.
 * Prints the parsed exclusions on the CLI and also creates a directory `exclusions` with a TXT file.
-* Parsed exclusions can be used to migrate exclusions from policy to policy, and more importantly from tenant to tenant (in the MSSP multi-org portal).
+* Parsed exclusions can be used to migrate exclusions from policy to policy, and more importantly, from tenant to tenant (in the MSSP multi-org portal).

 ### Roadmap